pavelmc/sof1u/README.md

 ## Installation ##

-_**Note:** If you are using a Ubuntu container in a Proxmox Virtualization Environment please remove postfix before start to install with:_
+_**Note:** If you are using an Ubuntu container in a Proxmox Virtualization Environment please remove postfix before beginning installation, with:_

 ```
 apt-get remove --purge postfix* -y